KM 7.5 Carretera Transpeninsular, San Jose Del Cabo, Mexico

 As part of a huge golf course and real estate development on miles of land, One&Only Palmilla is not exactly intimate.
-With a promise of exclusivity and privacy, however, it gets more than its fair share of flashy celebrities and new money billionaires looking to find some quality time with friends, lovers, or family.
+With a promise of exclusivity, privacy, and superlative service, however, it gets more than its fair share of flashy celebrities and new money billionaires looking to find some quality time with friends, lovers, or family.

-Located on the corridor between San Jose Del Cabo and Cabo San Lucas, the One&Only Palmilla sits on 250 acres of a 900-acre master-planned community including private residences and one of the best golf courses in the region.
-A five–minute drive on a winding road goes past part of the 27-hole Jack Nicklaus course to the tiled entrance.
-As I arrived, the staff greeted me with a welcoming smile and unique relief from the muggy afternoon: a frozen pina colada popsicle.
+Located on the corridor between San Jose Del Cabo and Cabo San Lucas, the One&Only Palmilla resort sits on 250 acres of a 900-acre master-planned community including private residences and one of the best golf courses in the region.
+A winding road leads from the highway past part of the 27-hole Jack Nicklaus course to the tiled entrance.
+There staffers greet you with chilled washcloths, water, and an adult frozen popsicle.

 From the covered entrance, all guests are escorted directly to their room for personal check-in service by their butler.
-Over 50 butlers give 24-hour service to the 172 rooms and suites.
-Dependent upon your room category, you may share a butler with others in your casas or have your own personal butler.
+Over 50 butlers give 24-hour service to the 174 rooms and suites.
+Dependent upon your room category, you may share a butler with others in your casas or have your own.
 Personalized touches are helped along with the emailed preference checklist that guests complete before arrival.
-Based on your responses, your butler will take care to stock your favorites: Jack Daniels or Don Julio, fine European wine or local Mexican beer, fruits, or chocolate, starched or unstarched bed linen, or lilac or bougainvillea–scented aromatherapy.
+Based on your responses, your butler will take care to stock your favorites: Jack Daniels or Don Julio, fine European wine or local Mexican beer, fruits or chocolate, your choice of aromatherapy.

-In late 2008 the resort added a spectacular private villa to the grounds with its own infinity pool and huge terrace on the water.
-The rates start at $8,000 a night in low season for Villa Cortez, but you do get a staff of 12—including two chefs—.
-There are four bedrooms and spectacular baths, some with a brass telescope for whale watching or stargazing.
-There's a full office with leather floors and all the needed gadgets to make some day trades to finance the room tab.
+For the ultimate family quarters, four-bedroom Villa Cortez is on the water with its own infinity pool and huge terrace.
+It has a full office with leather floors and all the needed gadgets to make some day trades to finance the room tab.
 A private theater that had an investment of a million dollars in soundproofing has 1,500 movies queued up, with a screen that's as wide as the room itself.
 You also get a private exercise room and massage room in the complex.

 Total Number of Rooms: 173